{{ vm.item.title }}

 It’s great to have a community of people interested in the same thing as you.
 You can lean on them when you need to and use their expertise to help you to improve.
 It’s also just nice to have someone to talk to about the thing that excites you.

-Training together always pushes your limits because on your own it's never quite as easy to motivate yourself.
-If you run alone, it takes an awful lot of discipline to stick to a training plan.
-If there's someone else waiting for you outside your door, you're much more likely to get it done.
+If you run alone, it takes an awful lot of discipline to stick to a training plan, but if there's someone else waiting for you outside your door, you're much more likely to get it done.
+Plus, training for something together encourages you to clock those extra miles.

-What gives you the drive to continue completing marathons?
+What gives you the drive to continue competing in marathons?

 I keep competing because I like to find a different element of challenge in each one.
 So, whether it's a new course, location, or terrain, I like to throw myself right into it.
 I think one of the great things about exploring new trails is that you can take other people with you and share that experience.